Tax identifiers

 If VIES successfully responds before the checkout is converted to an order, then the tax identifier's state transitions to either verified or not_valid .
 This causes either a tax_identifier.verified or tax_identifier.not_valid event to fire.
 If the number is verified, then the tax identifier is immediately applied to the order.

 In many situations, however, VIES responds slowly or is down for scheduled or unscheduled reasons.
 This means the tax identifier might not transition from pending to verified until after order creation.
-In these cases, we treat a pending tax identifier as being verified until we know otherwise.
+We treat a pending tax identifier as being verified in these cases until we know otherwise.
 In other words, pending and verified tax identifiers are both used by Digital River to determine an order's taxability.

 If VIES indicates a tax identifier is not_valid, then we don't use it to determine an order's taxability.